jina-ai/docs/chapters/stress/index.md

 ## Configuration

-The configuration parameters of this experiment can be found in the `.env` file, whose values are set as environment variables and changed in the `flow` and `pod` yamls.
+The configuration parameters of this experiment can be found in the `.env` file.
+These values are set as environment variables and replaced in the YAML files, configuring the flow and the pods.

 The parameters are organized in 4 groups:

 - Infrastructure parameters: Configure what the different machines are.
-- Sharding Parameters: Configure the parallelization and sharding of different components
+- Sharding parameters: Configure the parallelization and sharding of different components
-- Functional/Indexers parameters: Configure the functional parameters that can affect the performance of the search
+- Functional/indexers parameters: Configure the functional parameters that can affect the performance of the search
 - Client parameters: Configure how the client connects to the Flow

 ### Sharding and scheduling parameters

 Jina allows for parallelization of data processing.
 You can read an overview of these options [here](https://docs.jina.ai/chapters/parallel/index.html).
-We use these to parallelize the various `Pods`.
+We use these to parallelize the various Pods.
 On the same topic, we also configure the `scheduling` strategy.

 ### Functional/Indexers parameter